 And more specifically, just who is it that will have the time to remain more engaged once the pandemic levels out and it’s time for people to return to work?

-But if this sudden engagement from previously uninterested voters holds over at least the next two years, it will be fascinating to watch how some of our officials, particularly those insiders, plan to hold out against a massive new well of citizens scrutinizing their roles in the city’s increasingly neglected conditions, not to mention how they’ll perform versus “outsiders” like Nythia Raman entering L.A.
-City Hall.
-A swing of the pendulum may, at last, be on the horizon for working-class people and the needs of their communities in Los Angeles.
+One thing’s for certain: if the sudden engagement from previously uninterested voters holds for at least the next two years, it will be fascinating to watch how some of our officials, particularly those insiders, plan to hold out against a massive new well of citizens scrutinizing their roles in the city’s increasingly neglected conditions.
+And all the more so when the next generation of progressives look and sound like first-time candidate for public office, Nythia Raman, has recently.
+There’s only one way to find out, Los Angeles.